 Livelihoods describe means to secure the necessities of life -- through paid work, caregiving, volunteering, market gardens, fishing, artistry, trading, among others.
 Livelihoods are not only the capabilities, assets and activities required for maintaining life, but also the ability to sustain these in the context of stress and shocks, over time and for future generations, and contribute benefits at the local and global levels over the short and long term.
 With employment rates among people with disabilities in Canada at less than 50 percent, and a resultingreliance on government transfers, we ask: how do people with disabilities in Canada survive, let alone thrive?
 People with disabilities continue to respond imaginatively by finding alternatives to paid work to sustain themselves and their families.
 This disjuncture between policy and lived experiences suggests an important and under-explored research area.
 The Disability and Livelihoods partnership will 1) examine how livelihoods interact with diverse experiences of disability in Canada and 2) begin to develop a strong, practical, and conceptual livelihoods approach to work and families research.

-This research projects is composed of 3 pilot projects and 2 overarching circles that will be combined to look at different approaches to understanding livelihoods of people with disabilities.
+This research projects is composed of three pilot projects and two overarching circles that will be combined to look at different approaches to understanding livelihoods of people with disabilities.

 The three pilot projects are:

 - Pilot 1: Disabilities and Volunteering in Guelph-Wellington (John Beaton, Family Relations and Applied Nutrition)